EJ Manuel: 2009 season

 Manuel took over for an injured Christian Ponder as the 4–5 Seminoles were in danger of finishing with a losing record for the first time since Bobby Bowden took over the program.
-His first start was an away game against Wake Forest.
-He completed 15-of-20 passes for 220 yards with one touchdown, leading the Seminoles to a 41–28 win over Wake Forest, who at the time had won three games in a row against Florida State.
-Manuel struggled in his second game against Maryland but still managed to pull out a win, making FSU bowl-eligible.
-Manuel's struggles continued against the dominating Florida Gators, and the mobile quarterback was not able to get into a rhythm as Florida State lost, 37–10.
+Manuel's first start was a road game against Wake Forest, where he completed 15-of-20 passes for 220 yards and a touchdown, leading the Seminoles to a 41–28 victory, who at the time had won three games in a row against Florida State.
+Manuel struggled in his second game against Maryland but still managed to pull out a victory, making FSU bowl-eligible.
+Manuel's struggles continued against the dominating Florida Gators, and the mobile quarterback was unable to get into a rhythm as Florida State lost by a score of 37–10.

 Florida State entered the Gator Bowl 6–6 and in serious danger of letting legendary coach Bobby Bowden leave with a losing record.
 Manuel led Florida State to a 33–21 victory over the West Virginia Mountaineers and won the Gator Bowl MVP honors.

 2010 season

 Manuel started twice in the 2010 season in relief of Christian Ponder, who battled a nagging forearm injury.
-In his first start against Clemson, he picked up 71 yards on 15 carries.
+In his first start against Clemson, Manuel picked up 71 yards on 15 carries.
 He also led the Seminoles to a victory in the 2010 Chick-fil-A Bowl against South Carolina in relief of Christian Ponder, who was injured in the second quarter of the game.

 2011 season

 In the 2011 season, Manuel played in every game besides the loss at Clemson after injuring his shoulder in a loss against Oklahoma the previous week.
-He finished the season with 2,666 yards passing on a 65% completion rate.
+Manuel finished the season with 2,666 yards passing on a 65% completion rate.
 He also finished with 18 passing touchdowns, four rushing touchdowns, and eight interceptions.
-He helped lead the Seminoles to a comeback win against the Notre Dame Fighting Irish in the Champs Sports Bowl by throwing for 249 yards and two touchdowns.
+Manuel helped lead the Seminoles to a comeback victory over the Notre Dame Fighting Irish in the Champs Sports Bowl by throwing for 249 yards and two touchdowns.

 2012 season

-In the 2012 season, Manuel led the Seminoles to numerous wins over ACC rivals, an ACC Championship, and an Orange Bowl win against Northern Illinois for a 12–2 record in his senior season.
+In the 2012 season, Manuel led the Seminoles to numerous wins over ACC rivals, an ACC Championship, and an Orange Bowl victory over Northern Illinois for a 12–2 record in his senior season.